-- With regards to the building typologies identified above, the GBR apply to: Α. - New buildings, on empty plots and on occupied plots, whose Building Permit application has been submitted after the Implementation Date of the GBR. - Extensions and/or refurbishments of buildings permitted under the GBR. - Β. The following building types are exempt from the regulations: - Temporary Buildings. - Heritage Buildings. - New buildings, on empty plots and on occupied plots, whose Building Permit application has been completely submitted before the Implementation Date of the GBR. - Extensions and/or refurbishments of buildings permitted prior to the GBR.
+- Extensions and/or refurbishments of buildings permitted under the GBR - B. The following building types are exempt from the regulations: - Temporary Buildings - Heritage Buildings - New buildings, on empty plots and on occupied plots, whose Building Permit application has been completely submitted before the Implementation Date of the GBR - Extensions and/or refurbishments of buildings permitted prior to the GBR

-For mixed use buildings, when a building comprises more than one building usage type, the whole building shall C. comply with the requirements of the Prevalent Usage Type which is subject to the approval from the Competent Authority.
+C. For mixed use buildings, when a building comprises more than one building usage type, the whole building shall comply with the requirements of the Prevalent Usage Type which is subject to the approval from the Competent Authority.
 In case the Prevalent Usage Type is not clear, the applicable building usage type for the GBR shall be defined in coordination with the Competent Authority.

-For projects comprising of several buildings, each building of the project must comply with the relevant regulations D. for that particular building type.
+D. For projects comprising of several buildings, each building of the project must comply with the relevant regulations for that particular building type.